How Much Compensation Can I Claim For A Road Accident?

 What compensation can do for you

-The physical injuries can have far reaching consequences.
-The medical bills for the immediate treatment can be significant.
+The physical injuries can have far-reaching consequences.
+The medical bills for immediate treatment can be significant.
 This could be compounded if you have to undergo extensive, ongoing physiotherapy or some other ongoing treatment.

-If you are unable to go to work, you may end up having to deal with loss of salary for those missed days of work.
-You may also lose out of promotion opportunities and other perks.
+If you are unable to go to work, you may end up having to deal with loss of earnings for those missed days of work.
+You may also lose out on promotion opportunities and other perks.

 You may also need to have to make some modifications to your vehicle so you do not have to depend on others for your transportation.

-All of these factors can have a considerable affect on your quality of life and can add tremendous stress, leading to mental and emotional anguish.
+All of these factors can have a considerable effect on your quality of life and can add tremendous stress, leading to mental and emotional anguish.

 When the Court is making a decision regarding any road accident claim, their main aim is to try as much as possible to ensure that the compensation awarded is enough to allow the injured claimant to return to the place they were in prior to the accident.
 If this is not possible because of the nature of the injuries, then the Court at least ensures that the compensation is enough to cover all medical treatment, ongoing care and other expenses brought on due to the accident.

-Some of the factors that are taken into consideration when calculating compensation for road traffic accidents include but are not limited to:
+Some of the factors that are taken into consideration when calculating compensation for road traffic accident claims include but are not limited to: